softwarepub/hermes/docs/source/dev/data_model.md

 :caption: Building the data model from hermes.model import SoftwareMetadata

+# Create the model object with the default context
 data = SoftwareMetadata()

 # Let's create author metadata for our software!